martinkearn/Content/Blogs/The joy and frustration of Azure Logic Apps.md

   - Serverless
 ---

-# When to use Azure Logic Apps vs Azure Functions
+# The joy and frustration of Azure Logic Apps

 "But I can cod"